-- Add the olive oil, and water.
-Using a paddle attachment, turn the mixer on slow speed, then increase to medium speed.
+- Add the olive oil and water.
+Using a paddle attachment, turn the mixer on slow speed, then increase it to medium speed.
 Mix well for about 3 minutes.

 - Add another cup of flour.
 Mix for about 3 more minutes.
 Continue to add the rest of the flour, 1/2 cup at a time, until it comes together while mixing, but is still a little bit sticky.
 (I love sticky.
 Sticky is good.)

-- Take the dough from the mixer, scraping off the beater, and place on a floured surface.
+- Take the dough from the mixer, scrape off the beater, and place it on a floured surface.
 Knead the dough until soft and pliable but no longer sticky.
 Add a little flour as needed.

-- For the final proofing you will shape the dough into loaf pans and cover for 30 to 40 minutes, outside of the oven but in a warm place.
-At the 20-minute mark set your oven to 450 degrees F.
+- For the final proofing, you will shape the dough into loaf pans and cover it for 30 to 40 minutes, outside of the oven but in a warm place.
+At the 20-minute mark set your oven to 450°F.

-- When final proofing is done, place the loaves in the hot oven.
+- When the final proofing is done, place the loaves in the hot oven.
 Now, I do not brush my dough with anything before baking because I don't want to risk it falling.
-I just place the loaves in the oven and begin the baking.
-I bake at 450 degrees F. for the first 15 minutes, and then turn the oven down to 375 degrees F. for another 25-35 minutes.
+I just place the loaves in the oven and begin baking.
+I bake at 450°F. for the first 15 minutes, and then turn the oven down to 375°F. for another 25 to 35 minutes.
 You can test the loaves by thumping on them to see if they sound good and hollow.
 I will also turn out one of the loaves and check the bottom, using oven mitts of course.

 - Remove baked bread from oven and place pans on wire cooling rack for 20 minutes.
-This is when I like to butter the tops of the loaves of baked bread.
-It softens the crust, and tastes buttery good.
+This is when I like to butter the tops of the loaves.
+It softens the crust and tastes buttery good.

 If you have any questions, leave me a comment.
-If you have successes, please leave a comment and a photo.
+If you have success, please leave a comment and a photo.
 Have a great day!